skx/dotfiles/.emacs.d/init.md

 ## Syntax Checks

-The [save-check]() package allows simple syntax-checks to be made _after_ files have been saved, here we load it:
+The [save-check.el](https://github.com/skx/save-check.el/) package allows simple syntax-checks to be made _after_ files have been saved, here we load it:

 ```lisp
 (use-package save-check)